Kansas City turns red as Chiefs celebrate 3rd Super Bowl title in 5 seasons with a parade

 "It never gets old," Kansas City Mayor Quinton Lucas posted on X, formerly known as Twitter, on the eve of Wednesday's festivities to mark the Chiefs' come-from-behind, 25-22 overtime win over the San Francisco 49ers.

-Key on the minds of many fans is whether pop superstar Taylor Swift will join her boyfriend Travis Kelce for the parade and victory speeches.
-Swift has not commented, but it would be a tight scheduling feat.
-She has to be in Melbourne, Australia, which is 17 hours ahead of Kansas City, by 6 p.m.
-Friday for the first of three scheduled concerts on her Eras Tour.
-And the flight itself takes about 17 hours.
+Key on the minds of many fans is whether pop superstar Taylor Swift would join her boyfriend Travis Kelce for the parade and victory speeches.
+Swift has not commented.
+She has a show in Melbourne, Australia, on Friday night, the first of three scheduled concerts on her Eras Tour.

 Still, that remote possibility, combined with unseasonably warm temperatures in the 60s Fahrenheit (15-20 Celsius), are expected to generate a crowd that city officials estimate could top 1 million.